bueler/math302/solutions.md

 ---
 layout: course-page
-title: Exams
+title: Solutions
 ---

-## Exams
+## Solutions to Quizzes and Exams

-Midterm and Final Exams (blank copies and solutions) will appear here after they occur.
-See the [schedule](schedule.pdf) for all Exam dates.
+Blank copies of, and solutions to, the Quizzes, Midterm Exams, and the Final Exam will appear here after they occur.
+See the [schedule](schedule.pdf) for all Quiz/Exam dates.

 <!---
 <div class="x-scroll">